Skip to content

 Counselling is the main treatment required for asymptomatic patients.
 Immunoglobulins should be repeated approximately every six months to ensure they normalise.

-The main objective for children with clinically significant THI is the prevention and treatment of infection.
+The main objective for children with clinically significant THI is preventing and treating infection.
 Judicious reduction of exposure to infection and prompt and appropriate treatment of respiratory infections are warranted.

-If recurrent respiratory and ear infections occur, antimicrobial prophylaxis during the respiratory infection season may be prescribed.
+Antimicrobial prophylaxis may be prescribed if recurrent respiratory and ear infections occur during the respiratory infection season.
 Bactrim (5 mg/kg of the trimethoprim component) or amoxicillin (40 mg/kg) are suggested options.

 Immunoglobulin replacement is reserved for rare instances of recurrent, severe infections only.